List of government defeats in the House of Commons since 1945

 The following article is a list of government defeats in the House of Commons of the United Kingdom since 1945; that is, where the government whips have instructed their MPs to vote (or, in rare circumstances, abstain from voting) a certain way on a division of the House and have subsequently been defeated.
 Whilst most defeats have been on motions or bills scheduled in "government time", on occasion motions proposed by opposition parties or backbench MPs that are critical of government policy or practice, such as opposition day motions, are passed despite the government's efforts.

 Most government defeats since World War II have occurred in periods of minority government or where the government has a small majority.
 Government defeats have been caused by backbench rebellions and by opposition parties voting against a government when they had more MPs present in the House of Commons.
-Earlier (1918–1945) large (of a margin of more than 100) defeats of governments were for the first MacDonald government, which suffered defeats by a margin of 166 on 8 October 1924 on the Campbell case, and by a margin of 140 in June 1924.
+Earlier (1918–1945) large (of a margin of more than 100) defeats of governments were for the first MacDonald government, which suffered two defeats by a margin of 166 and 161 respectively on 8 October 1924 regarding the Campbell Case, and by a margin of 140 in June 1924.

 Attlee (1945–1951)

 Attlee led two ministries: the first Attlee ministry (1945–1950) and the second Attlee ministry (1950–1951).

-These defeats were under the second Attlee ministry.
+These defeats were under the second Attlee ministry, when the Labour Party saw its majority reduced from 146 to 5 seats in the 1950 election.